 Systems seeking to include cost allocation or indirect costs for employees are allowed.
-Funding that exceeds 10% of the personnel and fringe benefit (total) is subject to additional scrutiny and must include any methodology for determining the costs.8
+Funding that exceeds 10% of the personnel and fringe benefit (total) is subject to additional scrutiny and must include any methodology for determining the costs.
+Reasonable indirect costs for a system's support of public defense services will be evaluated by the MIDC even if the system does not directly employ staff in their delivery model.